Azure Vision Integration

 Important: Should additional Azure Vision regions need to be configured, each one requires its own Generation Gateway Integration Endpoint and corresponding Generation Gateway Authentication Function.

-• Update the secret 'apiKey' bind with your Azure Vision API key
+Update the secret bind, in this example the variable is called 'apiKey,' with your Azure Vision API key

 Important: You need to put Parameter: in front of the key API-version.